Bariatric Surgery Candidates

 Parents of prospective bariatric surgery patients should check to see if their health insurance covers the procedure.
 Different carriers have different coverage policies.
 Please contact us if you have questions about health insurance coverage.

-If no other strategy proves to be effective, the Stanford Children's Health Adolescent Bariatric Board will review the patient’s case.
+Stanford Children's Health Adolescent Bariatric Board will review the patient’s case.
 The Board includes bariatric surgery team members and specialists who have been involved in the patient’s care.
-They:
+If the patient gets involved in our six month bariatric adolescent surgery clinic:

 Review the patient’s nutritional, medical and psychological status